Kettlebell de luxe | How do I train?

 Kettlebell de luxe | Wie trainiere ich?

-We have already announced in the last blog post that this post will come and we keep our promises.
-This time we want to teach you some basic rules for proper execution with kettlebells and also show you a few exercises.
+We already announced in the last blog post that this article would come, and we keep our promises.
+This time, we want to introduce you to some basic rules for correct execution with kettlebells and also show you a few exercises.
 Are you ready?

+First, a few tips for you: Put on sturdy footwear.
+The goal of many exercises is to set the kettlebell in motion, and for that, a firm stance is essential.
 Take care of your hands!
-What does this have to do with sports?
+What does that have to do with sports?
 In this case, a lot.
-After regular use, kettlebells can cause calluses and eczema on the palms of your hands.
-Prevent this and take good care of your hands.
-In addition, chalk or magnesia will help you find a secure grip by increasing the friction between your hand and the steel.
-Of course, you can also wear training gloves, they protect the hands and also serve the grip.
-And for the ultimate safe and silent workout, get our professional sports floor to your home.
+Kettlebells can cause calluses and eczema on the palms after regular use.
+Prevent this by properly caring for your hands.
+Also, chalk or magnesium helps you find a secure grip by increasing friction between your hand and the steel.
+Of course, you can also wear training gloves; they protect your hands and additionally improve grip.
+And for an ultimately safe and noiseless workout, get our professional sports flooring for your home.

-But now it's finally time to work out.
-Not only will you have fun doing it, but you'll work out multiple muscle groups at once, strengthen tendons and joints, optimize movement patterns, stabilize muscle attachments, and even reduce the risk of injury.
-Let's get started on your all-around workout!
+Now, let's finally start training.
+You will not only have fun but also train multiple muscle groups simultaneously, strengthen tendons and joints, optimize movement sequences, stabilize muscle attachments, and even reduce the risk of injury.
+Let's begin your all-round workout!

-Recommended: 3x 10-12 reps // 30 sec rest Try to gradually increase and increase your reps.
+Recommended: 3x 10-12 repetitions // 30 sec. rest.
+Try to gradually increase and raise your number of repetitions.

 If you are already a kettlebell pro, we recommend circuit training.

 To get to know the kettlebell, we start with a basic exercise.
-Stand wider than hip-width in an upright position, holding the kettlebell with both hands, palms facing you.
-Pull your shoulders back, keeping your back straight at all times.
-Now, inhaling, bend over with your back straight in front and at the same time move your buttocks backward.
-The ball pulls straight down towards the floor, the shoulders remain pulled back.
-Then straighten up again with your exhalation.
+Stand wider than hip-width in an upright position, hold the kettlebell firmly with both hands, palms facing you.
+Pull your shoulders back, keep your back straight at all times.
+Now, inhale and bend forward with a straight back while simultaneously pushing your hips backward.
+The kettlebell moves straight down toward the floor, shoulders remain pulled back.
+Then, exhale and straighten up again.

-Important: Try this exercise 3-4 times slowly at first.
-Control your movements and your body, pay attention to the correct posture and get to know this exercise.
+Important: Try this exercise slowly 3-4 times first.
+Control your movements and body, pay attention to correct posture, and get to know this exercise.
 Only then increase the speed.

-Target muscles: entire back muscles, pomus muscles, core
+Target muscles: entire back muscles, gluteal muscles, core

 Goblet Squat

 Now combine your kettlebell with a squat.
-Grasp the handle of a kettlebell with both hands and hold it close to your chest.
-Stand a little wider than hip-width and turn your feet slightly outward.
-Now perform a squat by squatting in a controlled manner with your back straight.
-Pull your butt back, your upper body will automatically bend forward slightly, but your knees will never exceed the tops of your feet.
-Sit as low as you can, trying to reach a 45° angle.
-Then push yourself back up into a full stretch using the power of your heels.
+For this, grasp the handle of a kettlebell with both hands and hold it close to your chest.
+Stand slightly wider than hip-width, feet turned slightly outward.
+Now perform a squat by bending down with a straight back in a controlled manner.
+Push your hips backward, your upper body naturally leans slightly forward, but your knees never extend beyond your toes.
+Sit as deep as you can, try to reach a 45° angle.
+Then push yourself back up into full extension using the strength of your heels.

-Target muscles: entire back muscles, butt and thigh muscles, shoulder and biceps
+Target muscles: entire back muscles, gluteal and thigh muscles, shoulders and biceps

-Where's the momentum, you ask?
-We'll explain it to you now.
-Nevertheless, the slowly guided exercises are also part of a kettlebell workout.
+Where is the swing, you ask?
+We'll explain it now.
+Nevertheless, the slow exercises are also part of kettlebell training.

-Again, grasp the handle of a kettlebell with both hands and stand upright with your shoulders pulled back.
-Raise your arms to a 45° angle so that you now hold the kettlebell stretched in front of your chest.
-Now perform another squat with your butt stretched back and your back straight.
-Down here, get the momentum you need with your kettlebell.
-Bring it back through your legs and then up with momentum, keeping your arms and legs extended.
-Bring the kettlebell no further than chest height and from there return to the squat, passing the kettlebell through your legs with momentum and coming up again with the forward motion.
+For this, again grasp the handle of a kettlebell with both hands and stand upright, shoulders pulled back.
+Raise your arms at a 45° angle so that you hold the kettlebell stretched out in front of your chest.
+Now perform a squat again by pushing your hips backward and bending down while keeping your back straight.
+At the bottom, generate the necessary momentum with your kettlebell.
+Swing it backward between your legs and then upward with momentum, arms and legs remain extended.
+Do not bring the kettlebell higher than chest height, then return to the squat, swinging the kettlebell between your legs and coming up again with the forward movement.

 The movement comes from your hips.

-Target muscles: entire back muscles, butt and shoulder muscles
+Target muscles: entire back muscles, gluteal and shoulder muscles

-Yes, now we're going to do lunges.
-How does a lunge go?
-Stand tall, shoulder width apart, and place one leg back with a wide stride.
-The weight on the back leg is concentrated on the toes, the heel is off the ground and the front leg is entirely on the ground.
-The weight should be equally distributed.
-Then the back leg goes towards the floor, the front leg bends equally but never overhangs the toes.
-Just before you touch the floor, push yourself back up, keeping your upper body straight.
-So much for the basic exercise, but that's not what you and I are here for.
+Yes, now we do lunges.
+How to do a lunge?
+Stand upright, shoulder-width apart, and step one leg far back.
+The weight on the back leg is on the toes, heel lifted off the ground, and the front leg is fully on the ground.
+The weight should be evenly distributed.
+Then the back leg moves toward the ground, the front leg bends equally but never extends beyond the toes.
+Just before touching the ground, push yourself back up, keeping your upper body straight.
+That's the basic exercise, but that's not why we're here.
 Now grab your kettlebell!
-To do this, get into the starting position, swing the kettlebell from the front with a slight body rotation past the side of your front leg while going low.
-Don't underestimate the momentum of the kettlebell, it will challenge your balance quite a bit.
-Nevertheless, swing the kettlebell up to shoulder height.
-With the rotation back to center, lift your body back up until your legs are extended, then swing back to the side and lower.
+Get into the starting position, swing the kettlebell from the front with a slight body rotation past the front leg to the side while going deep.
+Don't underestimate the momentum of the kettlebell; it will challenge your balance significantly.
+Still, swing the kettlebell up to shoulder height.
+With the rotation back to the center, lift your body until your legs are extended, then swing again to the side and lower down.
 After your repetitions, switch legs and train the other side.

-Target muscles: shoulder muscles, lateral abdominal muscles, butt and thigh muscles, calf muscles
+Target muscles: shoulder muscles, lateral abdominal muscles, gluteal and thigh muscles, calf muscles

 Around the Leg

-This exercise is performed again in a squat position, but this time you don't have to go quite as low.
-Your upper body is leaning slightly forward, your kettlebell is held firmly in your right hand.
-Bring it from the front to the back through your legs, there your left hand comes towards and picks up the kettlebell.
+This exercise is again performed in a squat position, but this time you don't have to go as deep.
+The upper body leans slightly forward, hold your kettlebell firmly in your right hand.
+Move it from front to back between your legs, where your left hand meets it and takes the kettlebell.
 Now move it forward with momentum past your left leg to the back.
-Once you have swung it around one leg, it will slide back through your legs.
-There, the other hand comes toward you, grabs the kettlebell and swings it past the outside of your right leg.
-This creates a circular, flowing motion and looks like an 8.
+After swinging it around one leg, it slides back through the legs.
+The other hand meets it there, grabs the kettlebell, and swings it outside the right leg.
+This creates a circular, flowing movement that looks like a figure 8.

-Your upper body will hold this position and your back will remain straight.
+Your upper body holds this position and your back remains straight.
 Work with momentum here as well.

-Target muscles: lateral abdominal muscles, butt and thigh muscles
+Target muscles: lateral abdominal muscles, gluteal and thigh muscles

 Woman doing kettlebell workout

-You just got a sneak peek at an insanely effective kettlebell workout.
-But we promise you, these special dumbbells have much, much more in store for you.
-Pre-order our kettlebells now and be one of the first to hold them in your hands.
+You have just gained a small insight into an incredibly effective kettlebell training.
+But we promise you, these special weights have much, much more in store for you.
+Order our kettlebells now in pre-sale and be one of the first to hold them in your hands.